Exporting Interfaces Using Frida¶

 })

-The performRpcJVMCall code block represents executing your code in the JVM.
-You can use JVM-related functions inside the block, such as Java.use or other operations involving the application’s Java layer.
+performRpcJVMCall executes your code within the JVM thread.
+You can use JVM-related features inside this block, such as Java.use or other operations involving the Java layer.

 return performRpcJVMCallOnMain(function() {